 You have no doubt heard of personal injury in the context of the law.
-Slip and fall injuries, dog bites, car accidents, medical malpractice, and even wrongful death fall under the broad heading of personal injury.
+Slip and fall injuries, dog bites, car accidents and even wrongful death fall under the broad heading of personal injury.
 But what are catastrophic injuries?

 From the name, you can likely guess that it’s an extremely debilitating or serious form of personal injury—and you’re not wrong.
 But there is no legal definition of “catastrophic injury,” so it can be difficult to know where to draw the line.